The Helical Pile System allows for penetration through rocky soils such as a pit run.

 When the pile is at the required depth, it is cut and the bracket is installed under the footing.
 A “T” shape is installed, which is a part of the jacking mechanism.

 The piles can be adjusted by turning the 2 bolts.

 This is a light duty bracket for the deck.

-The technicians watch for wall movement.
+The crew watch for wall movement.

-Once piles are set, the weeping tile is reconnected, covered with washed rock and the excavation is backfilled.
+Once piles are set, the weeping tile is reconnected, covered with washed rock, and the excavation is backfilled.

 The project is complete.
 The house is now level.